Cameron Toll: History of the Braid Burn and flooding

 The Braid Burn runs through the area.
 Agnes Sampson and Barbara Napier, two women accused of witchcraft, met at "Camroune-brig-end" for friendly talks and to "contract hameliness".
+In 1603, a blacksmith Alexander Neilson lived at the "Lady brig end".
 To the east are the University of Edinburgh's Peffermill playing fields.
 Formerly known as the "King's Meadows", these were once part of the royal Forest of Drumselch.
-The element "end" in the old place name may refer to an ancient forest boundary.
+The element "end" in the old place names may refer to an ancient forest boundary.

 There was flooding at the bridge and causeway called the "Lady Brigend" in the 16th century.
 This was probably near the present bridge at "Cameron Mill lade".
 Local inhabitants petitioned the Privy Council of Scotland to repair the bridge and mitigate the flooding in 1595.
 James VI allowed them to charge a two pence toll to carriers using the bridge to pay for necessary repairs.
 The rebel Archibald Wauchope of Niddrie was captured nearby at Bridgend on 12 May 1589 by Andrew Edmonstone, after a standoff was ended by James VI of Scotland.

 The shopping centre was built on the low-lying flood plain of the Braid Burn, which is culverted for much of its course through this neighbourhood.
 Flooding of the area took place soon after the centre's opening and has recurred several times: in August 2008 local residents had to deal with metre-high floods.
 Between 2004 and 2010 the City of Edinburgh Council implemented flood prevention measures along much of the course of the Braid Burn.
 However the shopping centre and its immediate environs remain a target area for which the Scottish Environment Protection Agency (SEPA) undertakes to provide flood warnings as necessary.